Bo-Zhou-gogogo/Rapid-and-accurate-identification-of-pathogenic-bacteria-at-the-single-cell-level-using-laser-tweeze/README.md

 # Bacterial-identification-based-on-Raman-spectra-and-Deeplearning
-resourse for "Rapid and accurate identification of pathogenic bacteria at the single-cell level using laser tweezers Raman spectroscopy and deep learning"
+Data for "Rapid and accurate identification of pathogenic bacteria at the single-cell level using laser tweezers Raman spectroscopy and deep learning"

 The test data is randomly divided test set, we show the average spectra of each species.